ebramanti/cmsi387/homework/csi-fs/README.md

 ### Start of directory entries.
 I had to use Vim to edit some files, and for some reason it created garbage files, such as the swp, etc.

+> JD: Sure, it created some *temporary* files, but why apologize?
+Did that mess
+>     up a directory entry?
+In particular, how big is the directory entry for
+>     *willylink* anyway?

     00003800  02 00 00 00 0c 00 01 02  2e 00 00 00 02 00 00 00  |................|
     00003810  0c 00 02 02 2e 2e 00 00  0b 00 00 00 14 00 0a 02  |................|
     00003820  6c 6f 73 74 2b 66 6f 75  6e 64 00 00 11 00 00 00  |lost+found......|